jobleier/vim-evince-synctex/README.md

 # Vim <-> Evince forward and backward search for vim-LaTeXSuite and VimTeX

-This plugin provides backwards and forward search between GVIM and [Evince](https://wiki.gnome.org/Apps/Evince).
+This plugin provides backwards and forward search between VIM and [Evince](https://wiki.gnome.org/Apps/Evince).

-> Only works on GVIM at the moment.
+> Not tested on GVIM at the moment.

 # Installation